-Bentley Community Services, Inc. is dedicated to help and provide for working families in the Central New Jersey region of communities who are struggling financially, having difficulty making ends meet.
+Bentley Community Services, Inc. is dedicated to help and provide for working families in the Central New Jersey region of communities who are struggling financially having difficulty making ends meet.
 Many working families are in financial crisis in food-insecure households, as they simply cannot afford the costs of healthy, nutritious and wholesome foods to feed their families.
 BCS provides support and encouragement in a culture and environment of accountability and self-help to place families on the path to financial stability and security.
-Bentley creates access to a wide range of fresh, healthy foods, facilitating healthy diets and nutrition, creating an opportunity for struggling families to have their needs supplied and offset during a setback from unexpected situations.
-Bentley Community Services provides an alternative to area food banks for struggling families who do not receive assistance, and although employed, are not reaching financial solvency due to circumstances such as two incomes going to one, underemployment, increased debt, higher cost of living and other financial setbacks.
+Bentley food pantry creates access to a wide range of fresh, healthy foods, facilitating healthy diets and nutrition, creating an opportunity for struggling families to have their needs supplied and offset during a setback from unexpected situations.
+Bentley Community Services food pantry provides an alternative to area food banks/pantries for struggling families who do not receive assistance, and although employed, are not reaching financial solvency due to circumstances such as two incomes going to one, underemployment, increased debt, higher cost of living and groceries and other financial setbacks.
 By distributing a wide range of high quality foods each week, families are able to get on the fast track to recovery while we offset/eliminate their weekly grocery bills by being their main grocer.

 Bentley Community Services, Inc. is a designated 501 (c) 3 charitable organization.